p-m-p/slider/packages/components/README.md

 </div>
 ```

-For example, to style the navigation buttons you would target the `nav-btn` part.
+As an example, to style the navigation buttons create a selector to target
+the `nav-btn` part.

 ```css
 bs-slider-controls::part(nav-btn) {